Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Introduction

-Interestingly, not every non-epistemic proof leads to the rejection of $\psi-$epistemic models \cite{PBR,Leifer-review}.
+All these results are obtained by establishing upper bounds on the epistemic overlap using empirically observed quantities, particularly the anti-distinguishability.
+Consequently, these findings are robustly testable in the prepare-and-measure experiments.
+It is worth mentioning that not every non-epistemic proof for two preparations leads to the rejection of epistemic models for pure preparations, namely, $\psi-$epistemic models \cite{PBR,Leifer-review}.
 We identify the instances where such refutation occurs and note that certain examples presented in this study fall within this category.
-On the other hand, preparation contextuality \cite{Spekkens2005} implies that the corresponding mixed preparations are non-maximally epistemic, but the reverse implication does not hold.
-We obtain a modified form of the simplest preparation noncontextuality inequality to witness non-maximally epistemic explanations.

 The paper is structured as follows.
 In the next section, we introduce the common epistemic and quantum overlap for an arbitrary number of general quantum preparations.
-The subsequent section contains the main results, which are divided into two subsections: the first concerns overlap between 3 and 4 mixed preparations, and the second involves overlap between two mixed preparations.
-In the following section, we discuss the connection of non-epistemic explanation with the refutations of $\psi$-epistemic models and preparation non-contextual models.
-In conclusion, we provide insights into our findings and outline directions for potential future work.
+The following section introduces different notions of non-epistemicity and their relationship to previously proposed notions of non-classicality.
+The subsequent section contains the main results, which are divided into two subsections: the first addresses the common overlap between three and four preparations, and the second concerns the overlap between two preparations.
+In the final section, we provide insights into our findings and outline directions for potential future work.